ShinySilver/GDMC_Spigot_Interface/README.md

 At last, you'll only have to run `3_start_server.sh` in order to start the server.
 The first time you'll execute it, the server will shut down after generating a license agreement file.
 Go read it & replace `eula=false` with `eula=true` after agreeing.
 Restart the server, it's gonna start up!
-When fully started, you'll be able to connect from Minecraft by entering "localhost" as the server IP.
+When fully started, you'll be able to connect from Minecraft by entering "localhost" as the server IP, & try running some unit test from python.

 Note: if you want to be able to connect to your GDMC server in offline mode, you'll have to edit the `server.properties` file generated at the 1st full server startup and replace `online-mode=true` with